Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 Finally, theorem 1.3 in [Se3] that guarantees that given a f.g.\ group, and a sequence of homomorphisms from $G$ into a free group, there exists an integer $s$, and a subsequence of the given homomorphisms that converges into a free action of some limit quotient of $G$ on some $R^s$-tree, remains valid over torsion-free hyperbolic groups.
 This is the theorem that is used to prove the termination of the iterative procedure for separation of variables, i.e., the iterative procedure for the construction of uniformization limit groups.

 Therefore, the procedure for separation of variables that was presented in the previous section generalizes to torsion-free hyperbolic groups, and so is the modification of the sieve procedure that allows us to run the sieve procedure while preserving the separation of variables, that was described in this section.
 Hence, with a given equivalence relation, $E(p,q)$, over a torsion-free hyperbolic group, one can associate a finite collection of uniformization and Collapse uniformization limit groups, precisely as over free groups.
-By the argument that was used to prove theorem 4.4 (that remains valid over torsion-free hyperbolic groups), this collection of Collapse uniformization limit groups, enables one to geometric elimination of imaginaries (over torsion-free hyperbolic groups), when we add sorts for the 3 basic families of imaginaries (conjugation, left and right cosets, and double cosets of cyclic groups).
+By the argument that was used to prove theorem 4.4 (that remains valid over torsion-free hyperbolic groups), this collection of Collapse uniformization limit groups, enables one to geometric elimination of imaginaries (over torsion-free hyperbolic groups), when we add sorts for the basic families of imaginaries: conjugation, generalized double cosets (definition 2.4) and generalized conjugated double cosets (definition 2.6), which implies theorem 4.5.

 \line{\hss$ $}

 \Refs

 \widestnumber\key{XX-XXX}